FREQUENTLY ASKED QUESTIONS ABOUT ANCHORED

 Homework

 At Anchored Co-op, we strive to strike a balance between providing a space to build lasting relationships and offering a structured, meaningful educational experience.
 Homework will progressively increase as students rise in age.
 Preschool and Kindergarten will have little to no homework.
 Students in 1st-3rd grade may have reading assignments to complete at home.
-Students in 4th grade and above will have reading/writing homework and may be assigned projects to complete throughout the year.
+Students in 4th/5th grade will have assigned at-home reading each week and occasional projects that require some work at home.
+Middle school students will also have assigned at-home reading each week, as well as some writing assignments and projects that must be finished at home.

 Completing homework between co-op days helps students come to class prepared so we can make the most of our time together.
 When reading and occasional projects are completed at home, class time can be used for discussion, hands-on learning, and working on bigger, long-term projects.
 If these assignments are not completed, students may fall behind, and the teacher will follow up with the student and parent to address the issue and help get them back on track.